jbms/sphinx-immaterial/docs/customization.rst

         - |fa-bitbucket| ``fontawesome/brands/bitbucket``

         .. important::
-            This option has no effect if the :confval:`repo_url` option is not specified.
+            This option has no effect if the :themeconf:`repo_url` option is not specified.

         .. literalinclude:: conf.py
             :language: python